AI4WA/OpenOmniFramework/docs/Deployment/private-offline-deployment.md

 # Private Offline Deployment

-It is to offload the AI/Client/API modules into different machines however within the same network, for potential use cases like privacy concerns, or to have a more robust system.
+It is to offload the Agent/Client/API modules into different machines however within the same network, for potential use cases like privacy concerns, or to have a more robust system.

 One of the example deployment scenario for this is:

 - Client: Raspberry Pi to gather the audio and video data
 - API: A server to run the API, which can be a laptop or a desktop
-- AI: A PC with Nvidia GPU to run the AI models
+- Agent: A PC with Nvidia GPU to run the Agent models

 **Local Network File Sync**

-To ensure the API/AI/Client all have access to the files, we will need to sync the files between different machines.
+To ensure the API/Agent/Client all have access to the files, we will need to sync the files between different machines.

 - Client to API: Audio and Video data
-- API to AI: Audio and Video data
+- API to Agent: Audio and Video data
-- AI to API: Speech audio data
+- Agent to API: Speech audio data

 As other deployment methods, we will first deploy the `API` module.